Ghost Town (Kanye West song): Appearances in media

 Following the release of Ye, the song became a popular topic with fans of West across Twitter.
-Avenged Sevenfold member M. Shadows' published a list of his favourite tracks from 2018, which included "Ghost Town" on it.
-At a fashion show of Virgil Abloh during 2018 Paris Fashion Week, Canadian instrumental music group BadBadNotGood performed a cover version of the song.
+Avenged Sevenfold member M. Shadows' published a list of his favorite tracks from 2018, which included "Ghost Town" on it.
+At a fashion show by Virgil Abloh during 2018 Paris Fashion Week, Canadian instrumental music group BadBadNotGood performed a cover version of the song.
 During the show, West and Kid Cudi were both in attendance.
 The laser sounds from the song resurfaced on singer Teyana Taylor's track "Issues/Hold On", which was produced by West and released on K.T.S.E. in June 2018.
-The song was covered by English soul musical collective Jungle on September 12, 2018, during a BBC Radio 1 Session.
+The song was covered by English soul musical collective Jungle on September 12, 2018, during a BBC Radio 1 session.

 Sequel

 On June 8, 2018, the sequel to "Ghost Town", "Freeee (Ghost Town, Pt.
 2)", was released as the fourth track on Kids See Ghosts.
-Originally, the prequel was slated for release on it from this position, while the sequel had not been slated for inclusion initially.
+Originally, the prequel was slated for release in this position, while the sequel had not been slated for inclusion initially.
 Prior to the album's release, Revolt TV writer Ralph Bristout stated that the song managed to "set up the excitement for" it.
 The titles of the album and the sequel, respectively, are part of a "spooky-ghost routine."
-The routine is continued from "Ghost Town" being titled as such, while Kids See Ghosts track "4th Dimension" is also linked to the song, since they both sample Ann Lee's "Someday".
-Kids See Ghosts are the lead performers of the sequel, differing from the prequel, on which Kid Cudi is an additional vocalist and West is the lead performer.
+The routine is continued by "Ghost Town" being titled as such, while Kids See Ghosts track "4th Dimension" is also linked to the song since they both sample Ann Lee's "Someday".
+Kids See Ghosts are the lead performers of the sequel, differing from the prequel, in which Kid Cudi is an additional vocalist and West is the lead performer.
 The sequel includes vocals from American musician Ty Dolla Sign.
 The song also interpolates lyrics from the prequel.

 The song was less successful than the prequel on the Hot 100, debuting at number 62 on the chart.
 During Kid Cudi's appearance at Coachella 2019, he brought out West as a surprise.
-The two of them performed "Ghost Town" and the song, alongside other collaborations.
+The two of them performed "Ghost Town" and the song alongside other collaborations.
 The staff of NME reassembled Ye and Kids See Ghosts for an edited album entitled Ye Sees Ghosts, featuring the prequel leading into the sequel.